-328. MULTIPLE WILDCARD CHARACTERS (\) NOT SUPPORTED.
+328. MULTIPLE WILDCARD CHARACTERS () NOT SUPPORTED.

-You are attempting to use the multi-character wildcard (\) more than once in a field.
+You are attempting to use the multi-character wildcard () more than once in a field.
 You will need to either eliminate all but one asterisk or use multiple single-character wildcards (%).

-329. ERROR EXECUTING @CHART FUNCTION.
+329. ERROR EXECUTING AN @CHART FUNCTION.

-The @CHART function failed to draw the requested chart.
+An @CHART function failed to draw the requested chart.
 This is typically due to lack of memory.
-Try closing some windows and running the model again.
+Try closing some windows and /or other applications and then run the model again.